Utensils for the opium smoker

 De attributen van de opiumschuiver

-Presents a general introduction in the utensils used by the opium smoker.
-The first part deals with the variety of pipes, the different materials used and the characteristics of the opium pipe, the saddle and the damper.
-Secondly the other paraphernalia used in the opium ritual are discussed, such as the needle, the lamp and other objects.
+A general introduction in the utensils of the opium smoker.
+Next to the variety of pipes, the different materials and the characteristics of the opium pipe, also other paraphernalia used in the opium ritual are discussed.

 "We would have to settle up with the legend of opium visions: Opium creates a twilight state, it makes the mind fall asleep, enraptures the heart and enlightens the mind" (note 1).